swebshet/dhis2-core/dhis-2/dhis-services/dhis-service-tracker/src/main/java/org/hisp/dhis/tracker/validation/exploration/idea1/IDEA1.md

 ## TODO

-* how to apply a validation on a Collection of the type a Validation is able to work on
 * think about returning an error with the error message args validators often provide args for the error message usually they also need the UID which I want to avoid as a simple Validator should not need to know about the root its validating the field on
-* how to build a more DLS like version?
-For validations that are super common like is this field a UID?
+* Allow passing an AggregatingValidator into an AggregatingValidator.
+This would allow grouping of Validations.
+Imagine we want to create different validations for create/update but some Validators should always be applied.
-* play with a more complex validation
+* Play with a more complex validations.
+Try to port more validations over.
 * how to return one warning or one error? the orchestration needs to be able to distinguish between the two, so it can decide if we should stop the validation, not import a given entity